Table of Contents

 A moneyline is a straight-up win/loss proposition in terms of the outcome – if the team you wagered on wins, whether by one goal or 10 goals, you are also a winner on the bet that you laid down.

 With a puck line, you get a little help, or you give a little help.
 Since one-goal decisions are the most common outcome in NHL games, the puck line is generally set at +1.5 for the underdog and -1.5 for the favorite.

-So if the Rangers were -1.5 in this game against the Devils, that would mean they are the team expected to win and if you choose to wager on the Rangers, you will be giving the Devils 1.5 goals – basically a 1.5-0 lead on the scoreboard before the game starts – and in order for you to cash a winning ticket on your bet, the Rangers must beat the Devils by at last two goals.
+So if the Rangers were -1.5 in a game against the Devils, that would mean they are the team expected to win.
+If you choose to wager on the Rangers, you will be giving the Devils 1.5 goals – basically, a 1.5-0 lead on the scoreboard before the game starts – and in order for you to cash a winning ticket on your bet, the Rangers must beat the Devils by at last two goals.

-Should you chose to make a play on the Devils at +1.5, you will be getting 1.5 goals, so you’d be starting the game with a 1.5-0 lead.
+Should you choose to make a play on the Devils at +1.5, you will be getting 1.5 goals, so you’d be starting the game with a 1.5-0 lead.
 But if the Devils manage to just lose the game by a goal, say a 3-2 setback, then even though they go home losers, you go home a winner because of the 1.5-goal handicap.

 The downside of this is that because you are gaining the help of those 1.5 goals, you must give odds to the house, and your bet will come attached to negative odds, say -120.
 So you’d need to be $120 to win $100.